 If your first few swings don’t go well.
 Or if you are having a tough time finding someone, remember to stay patient.
 People are always coming into our lives.
 You never know if your next romance will come across your path through the daily routine of your work commute, grocery shopping or another random task.
 Keep your chin up.

 Want to talk to others about dating after divorce?
-Run your question by our divorce community and talk it out with people who are in the same situation.
+Run your question by our Split,FYI Community and talk it out with people who are in the same situation.